Instructions Reference

 #xsl:accumulator and xsl:accumulator-rule

 Accumulators maintain running state as the processor streams through a document.
-They solve the problem that streaming templates cannot look backward — once a node has passed, it is gone.
+Streaming templates cannot look backward: once a node has passed, it is gone.
 An accumulator watches the stream and updates a value as each matching node passes by.

 C# parallel: Think of accumulators like Aggregate() over an IAsyncEnumerable, or like registering callbacks on a SAX parser that update shared state: